-Neil Pasricha helps people be happy.
-A top-rated leadership keynote speaker, bestselling author, and positive psychology researcher, Neil focuses on the relationship between happiness and leadership.
+A top-rated leadership keynote speaker, bestselling author, and positive psychology researcher, Neil Pasricha helps people to be happy by focusing on the relationship between happiness and leadership.

 Fee Range: $ Contact Us

 He is a top-rated leadership keynote speaker, New York Times bestselling author, and positive psychology researcher focused on the relationship between happiness and leadership in business.

 Neil is one of the most popular TED speakers with his first TED Talk “The 3 A’s of Awesome” (2010) ranked as one of the ten most inspiring of all time and his second “How will you maximize your tiny, short life?”
 (2016) the world’s first ever TED Listen, composed entirely of questions.
 As a leadership keynote speaker Neil has spoken to hundreds of thousands of people around the world including Fortune 100 companies, Ivy League schools, and Royal Families in the Middle East.

 Neil has written five New York Times and #1 International Bestsellers including: The Book of Awesome, a catalog of simple pleasures based on his 50-million hit, award-winning blog, Awesome is Everywhere, an interactive introduction to meditation, and The Happiness Equation, a nine step guidebook to happiness based on new research.
 His books have been on bestseller lists for over 200 weeks and sold millions of copies.

 Before leading The Institute for Global Happiness and keynote speaking, Neil spent a decade running Leadership Development and working directly for two CEOs at Walmart, the world’s largest company.
 He was responsible for CEO onboarding, executive development, and talent management across all levels of the organization.